bh3791/docker-gmrecords/README.md

 - decide on a unit of work.
 For instance, a single run of a single program, or a sequence of programs operating on common data.
 Is there a parameter or two that specifies this unit of work?
 The unit of work should take less than 10 hours to run.
-- decide on a name for your project e.g. "projectX"
+- decide on a name for your project e.g. "projectx"
 - develop the programs/scripts to perform the unit of work
 - define a set of input data
 - define a parameter (or several parameters) to control the execution.